-The result of the review for the DB Section was that the Trustee agreed that the investment strategy of the DB Section should invest in a diversified range of credit investments to aim to generate returns, as well as leveraged liability driven investment ("LDI") arrangements to reduce the DB Section's exposure to interest rate risk and inflation risk.
+The result of the March 2020 review for the DB Section was that the Trustee agreed that the investment strategy of the DB Section should invest in a diversified range of credit investments to aim to generate returns, as well as leveraged liability driven investment ("LDI") arrangements to reduce the DB Section's exposure to interest rate risk and inflation risk.
+Following the November 2023 review, the Trustee agreed to change the expected return objective to a target of "between gilts + 1.1% and gilts + 1.4% pa", to provide flexibility to enable the Trustee to maintain the target level of hedging, whilst also targeting a reasonable level of return.